nodejs/node/doc/api/crypto.md

 <!-- YAML
 added: REPLACEME
 -->

-Returns `true` if and only if a FIPS compliant crypto provider is currently in use.
+- Returns: {boolean} `true` if and only if a FIPS compliant crypto provider is currently in use.

 ### crypto.getHashes()
 <!-- YAML